Welcome to our Microcertificate in UN SDG Impact!

 From Data to Insight to Action

 Data is everywhere; it can be found in every part of our personal and professional lives.
 Because of this, the decisions we make each day that drive our actions can now be informed by data.
 In this course, you will learn how to make data-informed decisions.
-This type of decision-making acknowledges that facts and statistics, along with intuition/instinct are needed to arrive at new insights, which can guide us to the best outcomes.
+This type of decision-making acknowledges that facts and statistics, along with intuition/instinct, are needed to arrive at new insights, which can guide us to the best outcomes.
 Because the human brain makes decisions in the unconscious emotional part of the brain, and story is the one narrative that impacts this area, relaying these insights through story can spark action.
 This course covers topics such as: What is the right data to collect?
 How do we ensure it can be trusted?
 How do we make sense of the data?
 What meaning is the data conveying?
-How do we communicate this meaning through story to move people to action?
+How do we communicate this meaning through story?

 How can we measure the social impact of an initiative, an organisation or a company?
 This microcourse examines how entities can effectively measure and demonstrate the impact of their socially conscious programs for the community, other nonprofits or businesses, and investors.
 We use practical examples and case studies so you can do the same as you embark on your efforts around the United Nations Sustainable Development Goals (SDGs).